Chris Jones, a former all-American football player at Hardin-Simmons, is in his tenth season as the defensive line and development squad coach.

 Jones never missed a game as a player as he started 22 straight games and played in 41 straight contests.
 He had 22.5 career tackles for loss, nine sacks and 126 career tackles from his defensive tackle position.
 He was a two-time all-ASC selection and was named a second-team All-American and first-team all-South region as a senior.

-Jones is a native of Brownwood and has a bachelor’s degree from Hardin-Simmons in sports, fitness and leisure and is working to complete his master’s degree.
+Jones is a native of Brownwood and has a bachelor’s degree from Hardin-Simmons in sports, fitness and leisure and completed his master’s degree in the spring.